-The hood panel is of one-piece construction which is strengthened and held to shape by front and rear transverse reinforcements of stamped sheet steel.
-The front end is also strengthened by a brace attached to the panel under the hood moulding to the center of the front reinforcement.
+The hood panel is of one piece construction, strengthened and held to shape by front and rear transverse reinforcements of stamped sheet metal.

-The rear end of the hood is attached to the body cowl on each side by hinge assemblies which permit the front end of hood to be raised, alligator type.
-A heavy coil spring connected between each hinge assembly assists in raising the hood, and holds it in the open position.
-See figure 12-9.
+The rear of the hood assembly is attached to the body cowl and fender on each side by hinge assemblies which permit the front of the hood to be raised.
+A heavy coil spring connected between each hinge assembly assists in raising the hood and holds it in the open position.
+See Figure 12-9.